jiko/stopabadcure/_posts/2013-09-29-KC-area-already-awash-in-medical-research-dollars.md

 Excuse me, civic leaders, I have two questions:

-•	_Why do we need another $40 million to $50 million a year being spent on medical research?
+Why do we need another $40 million to $50 million a year being spent on medical research in this area?

-•	And even if you think it’s necessary, why in the world should taxpayers pay the freight?_
+And even if you think it's so important, why in the world should taxpayers apy the freight?